 Q. What constitutes "employment in planning"?

 A. As a general rule, we consider planning to be "the scientific, aesthetic and orderly disposition of land, resources, facilities and services with a view to securing the physical, economic and social efficiency, health and well-being of urban and rural communities".
 If your job has a significant component relating to that definition, we regard you as being "employed in planning".
-If you have specific questions or concerns about whether your job meets this criterion, please contact Nzinga Brown at email@example.com for further information.
+If you have specific questions or concerns about whether your job meets this criterion, please send an email to email@example.com for further information

 Q. How long does the assessment process take?

 A. It depends on your route of entry and how quickly we receive the necessary documents from third parties.
 Accredited Degree applications are usually processed in 2 to 3 weeks; Reciprocal Agreement applications may take 4 to 6 weeks; and PLAR applications may take 3 to 6 months.
 If you have both an accredited degree and membership in a body with which CIP has a reciprocal agreement, we can process your application faster if you select the Accredited Degree route, but be aware that the work experience requirement is higher for Accredited Degree applicants (two years versus one year), so what you gain in quicker front-end processing can be more than compensated for in the time required to log your qualifying responsible professional planning experience.